heineike02/diverse_yeast/README.md

 genomes_dir:  Includes genomic information from model organisms.

 # Key Scripts:

 ## Ipython Scripts;
+All these scripts run on bmh_bioinformatics.yaml anaconda environment in Windows 11, except for Sce_Flux_C13_bmh_edits.ipynb which runs on the cobra.yaml environment
 ### 20211025_alphafold_selection.ipynb
 select orthogroups and orthologs based on selected species and annotations from yeast pathway database.
 Builds list of proteins of interest based on orthogroups from orthomcl clusters